rlebel12/genv/README.md

 This approach takes priority over the global override.

 ### Combining Options
 Options can be chained together and combined.
-For example, it is possibly to declare than an environment variable is both optional and has a fallback value.
+For example, it is possible to declare that an environment variable is both optional and has a fallback value.
 This means that the fallback value will be used if allowed and necessary, and the program will not panic if the final value is still absent.